The 2017 Conservation License Plate Grant round is now open!

-The NH Division of Historical Resources Conservation License Plate Grant Program awards grants through this program for a maximum of $10,000 for the preservation and restoration of publicly owned historic resources.
-If you have any questions about the Division's Conservation License Plate Grant Program or have a project idea you would like to discuss eligiblity for this program please contact the Grants Coordinator or call 271-3559.
+The Division of Historical Resources Conservation License Plate Grant Program awards grants up to $10,000 for the preservation and restoration of publicly owned historic resources.
+If you have any questions about the Division's Conservation License Plate Grant Program or have a project idea you would like to discuss please contact Amy Dixon at email@example.com or call 271-3485.

 For more information about Conservation License Plate go to www.mooseplate.com